Your emergency fund money and where to put it.

 Need cash?
 Sell part of the ETF/fund, wait three days for the money to clear, and then transfer the money to your checking account.

-Use one of these Vanguard products as they have the lowest fees at 0.07%
+Use one of these Vanguard products.
+They have the lowest fees at 0.07%

-If you have an account with Vanguard, you can invest in the money market fund VUSXX.
+If you have an account with Vanguard, you can invest in the mutual fund VUSXX.

 Points to consider:

-Treasuries are not FDIC-covered investments but issued and backed by the U.S. government.
+Treasuries are not FDIC-covered investments but are issued and backed by the U.S. government.

 The brokerage account you hold them in is protected by the SIPC (Securities Investor Protection Corporation).
 It covers cash and securities in a brokerage account up to a limit of $500,000, including a maximum of $250,000 in cash.